NWebsec/Docs/source/nwebsec/Configuring-cache-headers.rst

 Also, the browser can serve previously loaded pages directly from cache — without checking with the server whether the page has changed.
 This is a common behaviour when the user is navigating back and forth with the "Back" and "Forward" buttons in the browser.

-You can read an excellent write-up on the issues related to browser cache and history on Opera's Yngve Pettersen's blog: [Introducing Cache Contexts, or: Why the browser does not know you are logged out](http://my.opera.com/yngve/blog/2007/02/27/introducing-cache-contexts-or-why-the).
+You can read an excellent write-up on the issues related to browser cache and history on Opera's Yngve Pettersen's blog: `Introducing Cache Contexts, or: Why the browser does not know you are logged out <http://my.opera.com/yngve/blog/2007/02/27/introducing-cache-contexts-or-why-the>`_.

 To instruct the browser to reload pages when the user is navigating with the back and forward buttons you can configure NWebsec to set the following headers: